sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

 TODO rewrite

-As you scale up, you can optimize extraction performance versus the effort you put into writing extraction configurations.
+As you scale up, you'll need to balance extraction performance versus the effort you put into writing extraction configurations.
 As part of this optimization, choose between LLMs or rules-based extraction methods.

 See the following diagram for an overview of document structure and variability, and when to use Sensible Instruct (LLMs) or SenseML (rules-based) for extractions: